streamingfast/substreams-sink-kv/README.md

 ## Running

-`substreams-sink-kv` offers two mode of operations:
+The `substreams-sink-kv` binary offers two mode of operations:
-- `inject`: Runs a substreams and pipes the data into a key-value store
+- `inject`: Runs a Substreams and pipes the data into a key-value store
 - `serve`: Serves data through a query service: `GenericService` or `WASMQueryService`

 You can run `substreams-sink-kv` solely in `inject` or `serve` mode or both.

-> **Note** To connect to substreams you will need an authentication token, follow this [guide](https://substreams.streamingfast.io/reference-and-specs/authentication) to obtain one,
+> **Note** To connect to Substreams you will need an authentication token, follow this [guide](https://substreams.streamingfast.io/reference-and-specs/authentication) to obtain one.

 ```bash
 # Inject Mode